 They eat well

 A healthy diet gives your body optimal fuel for all its functions, including fighting off colds, according to the Academy of Nutrition and Dietetics.
 Make sure to include protein-packed foods such as beans, fish, and lean meats, and add in plenty of vegetables and fruits, which contain free-radical scavenging antioxidants, plus whole-grain foods such as brown rice.
-Be sure to nosh on these 8 foods when you have a cold.

 They stay hydrated

 Although there’s no definitive evidence that guzzling water and juice will move your cold along faster, it’s pretty well accepted that staying hydrated helps to unclog and thin your mucus so that you can blow it out more effectively, according to Jean Carstensen, MD, instructor in medicine and pediatrics at the University of Michigan in Ann Arbor.
-Water is your best bet, but fresh OJ is also good (it has the added benefit of vitamin C, which may help improve symptoms, according to the National Center for Complimentary and Integrative Health), and some doctors swear by hot ginger tea with lemon.
+Water is your best bet, but fresh OJ is also good (it has the added benefit of vitamin C, which may help improve symptoms, according to the National Center for Complementary and Integrative Health), and some doctors swear by hot ginger tea with lemon.